kelseaconrad19/final-task-app/images/PRODUCT/AI/content.md

 ## Screenshots/Demo Video

 **App Screenshots:**
-Include high-quality images of the SideQuests interface, showing task creation, XP points, levels, and zzzzzzzz.
+Include high-quality images of the SideQuests interface, showing task creation, XP points, levels, and leaderboards.

 **Demo Video:**
 _A short video demonstrating how SideQuests transforms your tasks into exciting quests.
 See how easy and fun it is to stay productive!_